open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations.md

 ![Become an Administrator](images/vi-become-admin.png)

 Next, fill out the configurations.
 Your name and code must be the same and should match your Github name so we can easily locate your community in Virtual Intern Nation.
-Write your `name` in lowercase and `code` in uppercase, and pick **Virtual Intern Nation (vi)** for nation as in the example below:
+Write your `name` in lowercase and `code` in uppercase, and pick **Virtual Intern Nation (vi)** for nation as in the example below. **After filling out your configurations, remember to save a screenshot of the configuration page so that you can post it on the Gitter chat after submitting your registration request.**

 ![Configurations](images/vi-configuration.png)

-After filling out your configurations, remember to save a screenshot of the configuration page so that you can post it on the Gitter chat after submitting your registration request.

 **Note:** *To add images in the chat, just drag the image from your directory to the browser context and drop it in the messaging area or simply copy and paste the image.*